5 tropical cyclones are in the Atlantic at the same time for only the second time in history

 Besides storm surge, extreme amounts of rainfall are also forecast for some locations.
 Widespread rainfall totals along the Gulf Coast from Louisiana to the panhandle of Florida are forecast to be between 6 to 10 inches; however, some cities could see up to 2 feet of rainfall.
 This amount of rainfall will lead to life-threatening flash flooding including major urban and river flooding as well.

 Tropical Storm Teddy is currently in the central Atlantic, well over 1,000 miles east of the Lesser Antilles.
 Teddy is expected to strengthen to a hurricane over the next few days.
 If this occurs, Teddy will be the eighth hurricane of this year's Atlantic Hurricane Season, behind Sally.
-Sally is forecast to become a hurricane later in the day Monday, according to the NHC.
+Sally became a hurricane Monday, according to a tweet from the NHC.

 By the end of the week Teddy is forecast to become a major hurricane (Category 3 or higher) as it approaches Bermuda.
 It is too early to tell at this time whether it will directly hit Bermuda, but given the current track it will be something to watch in the coming days.